ZhaoGui7/watopoly/README.md

 # watopoly
-This is a final project that I used c++ and oop to do.
+This is a final project that I used c++ and oop to do with Alex Camer and Karim Abdul-Samad.